-NC Forces and Magnets

-• Can you compare how things move on different surfaces? • Understand that some forces need contact between two objects, but magnetic forces can act at a distance • Observe how magnets attract or repel each other and attract some materials and not others • Compare and group together a variety of everyday materials on the basis of whether they are attracted to a magnet, and identify some magnetic materials Understand magnets as having two poles • Predict whether two magnets will attract or repel each other, depending on which poles are facing. • Observe that magnetic forces can act without direct contact, unlike most forces, where direct contact is necessary (for example, opening a door, pushing a swing). • Explore the behaviour and everyday uses of different magnets (for example, bar, ring, button and horseshoe). • Investigate out how far things move on different surfaces, predict, gather and record data to find answers their questions; • Explore the strengths of different magnets and finding a fair way to compare them; • Sort materials into those that are magnetic and those that are not; • Look for patterns in the way that magnets behave in relation to each other and what might affect this, for example, the strength of the magnet or which pole faces another; • Identify how these properties make magnets useful in everyday items and suggesting creative uses for different magnets

-Ramps with different surfaces, cars, magnets, magnetic and non-magnetic materials.
+KS2 Science (Y3 Forces and Magnets) compare how things move on different surfaces Curriculum Intent Statements NC Forces and Magnets • Can you compare how things move on different surfaces? • • Understand that some forces need contact between two objects, but magnetic forces can act at a distance • • Observe how magnets attract or repel each other and attract some materials and not others • Compare and group together a variety of everyday materials on the basis of whether they are attracted to a magnet, and identify some magnetic materials • Understand magnets as having two poles notice that some forces need contact between two objects, but magnetic forces can act at a distance observe how magnets attract or repel each other and attract some materials and not others compare and group together a variety of everyday materials on the basis of whether they are attracted to a magnet, and identify some magnetic materials describe magnets as having two poles predict whether two magnets will attract or repel each other, depending on which poles are facing. uggestion: Explore with a number of magnets and twhich side attracts and which side repels Predict whether two magnets will attract or repel each other, depending on which poles are facing.
+Observe that magnetic forces can act without direct contact, unlike most forces, where direct contact is necessary (for example, opening a door, pushing a swing).
+Explore the behaviour and everyday uses of different magnets (for example, bar, ring.)
+LC1 What is a force?
+Can you group activities by push or pull?
+Explore the behaviour and everyday uses of different magnets (for example, bar, button and horseshoe).
+Investigate out how far things move on different surfaces, predict, gather and rec data to find answers their questions; Explore the strengths of different magnets and finding a fair way to compare their Sort materials into those that are magnetic and those that are not; Look for patterns in the way that magnets behave in relation to each other and w might affect this, for example, the strength of the magnet or which pole faces and Identify how these properties make magnets useful in everyday items and sugges creative uses for different magnets LC2 What is friction?
+What surface do you think will make a car travel faster? (children be involved in deciding question to investigate) LC3 Can you investigate and record which materials are attracted and repelled by magnets? (children be involved in deciding question to investigate) Suggested Resources Ramps with different surfaces, cars, magnets, LC4 Can you predict and investigate whether two magnets will attract or repel each other, depending on which poles are facing? magnetic and non-magnetic materials.
+LC5 Can you create a fair test to test magnets of different strengths and record your predictions and findings? (children be involved in deciding question to investigate) LC6 Reflection: Suggest some creative uses for different magnets and present your suggestions.
+29